miminame-daisuki/nhentai-scraper/README.md

 ## Some Tips when Using the Program

-- [Reindex spotlight][3] if it is not skipping a praticular tag, even though all galleries from the tag have already been downloaded.
 - Use/Change VPN if constantly getting Error 403.
+Ex: To search for `[artist] title`, simply type `title`.
+- If some of the archives are not showing in LANraragi, restart the Docker container.
 - To search for downloaded galleries by title in Finder, don't include the parts in the paranthesis `[]`.
-Ex: To search for `[artist] title`, simply type `title`.
-- Restart Docker container if some of the archives are not showing in LANraragi
+- [Reindex spotlight][3] if it is not skipping a praticular tag, even though all galleries from the tag have already been downloaded.

 [1]: https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features
 [2]: https://nhentai.net